khallude/AI_Resume_Analyzer/README.md

-🚀 AI Resume Analyzer
-A Complete End-to-End AI Project built using React, Tailwind CSS, Flask & NLP 📌 Overview

-The AI Resume Analyzer is a smart web application that analyzes resumes (PDF/DOCX) and provides:

-Skill extraction

-Resume score

-Suggestions to improve

-AI-powered insights

-This project is built using Modern Frontend + Python Backend + NLP.

-🎯 Why I Built This Project

-I built this project to learn and implement:

-✔ Real-world Full-Stack Development

-✔ React + Tailwind for professional UI

-✔ Flask + NLP for backend analysis

-✔ Resume Parsing (PDF + DOCX)

-✔ End-to-End API integration

-✔ Skill extraction logic

-✔ Animated UI using Framer Motion

-This project helped me understand how real ATS (Applicant Tracking Systems) work.

-✨ Key Features
-🧠 AI-Powered Resume Insights

-Extracts text from uploaded PDF/DOCX

-Identifies technical skills

-Calculates resume strength score

-Gives suggestions to improve your resume

-🎨 Beautiful Modern UI

-Tailwind CSS

-Custom gradients

-Glassmorphism

-Animated buttons

-Framer Motion transitions

-Mobile responsive design

-🔥 Custom "Choose File" Button

-No default ugly browser styles

-Clean & modern UI

-Shows selected filename

-⚙️ Fully Functional Backend

-Python Flask API
+AI Resume Analyzer
+A complete end-to-end AI-powered resume analysis application built with React, Tailwind CSS, Flask, and NLP.

+1. Overview
+The AI Resume Analyzer is a web application that processes resumes (PDF/DOCX) and provides:

+Extracted skills

+An overall resume score

+Actionable suggestions for improvement

+Simple AI-powered insights based on resume content

+It combines a modern React frontend with a Python Flask backend and basic NLP logic to simulate how an Applicant Tracking System (ATS) evaluates resumes.

+2. Motivation
+This project was built to:

+Practise real-world full-stack development

+Use React + Tailwind CSS to design a clean, modern UI

+Implement a Flask backend for text processing and analysis

+Parse resumes in PDF and DOCX formats

+Integrate frontend and backend via REST APIs

+Design custom skill extraction and scoring logic

+Experiment with UI animations (Framer Motion)

+Working on this project gave a deeper understanding of how ATS systems parse and evaluate resumes in practice.

+3. Key Features
+AI-Powered Resume Insights
+Extracts text from uploaded PDF and DOCX files

+Identifies technical skills from a predefined skills list

+Calculates a resume “strength” score based on matched skills

+Generates basic suggestions to improve the resume

+Modern, Responsive UI
+Built with React and Tailwind CSS

+Custom gradients, glassmorphism effects, and animated buttons

+Smooth transitions using Framer Motion

+Fully responsive layout for different screen sizes

+Custom File Upload Experience
+Custom “Choose File” button (replaces default browser styling)

+Displays the selected filename

+Clean and user-friendly upload flow

+Robust Backend
+Python Flask API to handle uploads and analysis

 PDF parsing using pdfplumber

 DOCX parsing using python-docx

-Clean file handling
+Simple, clean file handling and preprocessing

-CORS enabled for frontend access
+CORS enabled for frontend–backend communication

-🏗 Tech Stack
+4. Tech Stack
 Frontend

-React + Vite
+React (Vite)

 Tailwind CSS